yecril71pl/cpp-docs.pl-pl/docs/standard-library/ostreambuf-iterator-class.md

 ### <a name="parameters"></a>Parametry

-*_Char*<br/>
+*_Char*\
 Znak, który ma zostać wstawiony do buforu strumienia.

 ### <a name="return-value"></a>Wartość zwracana

-Odwołanie do znaku wstawione do buforu strumienia.
+Odwołanie do znaku wstawionego do buforu strumienia.

 ### <a name="remarks"></a>Uwagi

-Operator przypisania używany do implementowania wyrażenia iteratora danych wyjściowych \* *i* = *x* do zapisywania do strumienia wyjściowego.
+Operator przypisania używany \* do implementowania wyrażenia iteratora wyjściowego *i* = *x* do zapisu w strumieniu wyjściowym.

 ### <a name="example"></a>Przykład